Cancer Research UK logo.

 Surgery is the main treatment for neuroendocrine tumours (NETs).
 You might also have surgery as part of your treatment for a neuroendocrine carcinoma (NEC).

-Somatostatin analogues for neuroendocrine cancer
+Somatostatin analogues for neuroendocrine tumours

 Chemotherapy for neuroendocrine cancer